ipsegs/sshpodlog/README.md

 This is a command-line tool written in Go that connects to an SSH server, interacts with Kubernetes using `kubectl`, and downloads logs from a specified pod.

+## Binary Download to start using right away
+ Download the Binary from the releases Assets to start using right away.

 ## Installation For Each Operating System using Bash script
+ n/b   Go must be installed on the system.
 1. Clone the repository:

    ```shell